jlkz/NTU_SC1015_MiniProject/README.md

 Coaches therefore face a lot of stress due to the importance of good play calling.
 They also face tight time constraints.
 By finding out factors that most affect the outcome of a play, we can aid coaches in making better decisions.
 ## Overview
+### Data Extraction and Cleaning
+- Concatenating of pbp-2020 and pbp-2021 datasets
+- Focusing on Baltimore (BAL) games
+- Renaming Categories
+- Dropping Rows and Columns that do not contribute to yardage gained
-- Data Cleaning and Resampling
+- Reformatting and Combining categories into CombinedPlayType
-- EDA and Data Visualisation
+### EDA and Data Visualisation
+- Displaying counts of the variables
+- Plotting variables against each other
+- Observing initial patterns and anomalies
-- Machine Learning
+### Machine Learning
+- Encoding Categorical variables
+- Applying Random Forest Classifier
+- Applying XGBoost and interpreting with SHAP explainer
+- Interpreting the models and their accuracy
-- Data Driven Insights
+### Data Driven Insights
+- Finding features with high importance
+- Drawing conclusions
 ## Contributors
 - @Owie963
 - @comgood